incognite-lab/myGym/docs/source/user_guide/tutorial_config.rst

 your env.
 The 3D render of the scene during evaluation episodes in GUI window may be enabled as well.

-Lastly, there is an option to show only minimal version of :ref:`workspace` environment and render only the one selected workspace, that is controlled by visgym parameter.
+Lastly, there is an option to show only minimal version of Gym environment and render only the one selected workspace, that is controlled by visgym parameter.